Image caption appears here

 2. Optimize Your Shopify Site’s Structure

-Asimpler site structure makes it easier for search engines to crawl your site and rank your pages.
+Similarly, asimpler website structure makes it easier for search engines to crawl your Shopify store and rank your pages.
+So, the next Shopify SEO tip is simple: keep the architecture of your store SIMPLE.

-Categories and subcategories are certainly important, but organizing your content for user experience is vital to SEO success.
-If shoppers can find what they are looking for quickly and easily, they will view more of your pages and spend more time on your site - helping your search engine rankings.
+Categories and subcategories are certainly important, but organizing your content for user experience is vital to your Shopify SEO success.
+If shoppers can find what they are looking for quickly and easily, they will view more of your pages and spend more time on your store - helping your search engine rankings.

 Shopify makes it easy to organize your content.
 They call their Category pages “Collection Pages”, so I recommend you use structures like these:

-Ideally, your products should be one or two clicks away from your homepage to make it quick and easy for search engines to not only crawl the site but, most importantly, for shoppers to find what they’re looking for.
+Ideally, your products should be one or two clicks away from the homepage of your store to make it quick and easy for search engines to not only crawl the store but, most importantly, for shoppers to find what they’re looking for.

-The same goes for that all-important search box on your page.
+The same goes for that all-important search box that should be found throughout your store.
 While this feature may not directly win over Google, helping visitors find what they’re looking for will increase dwell time, which isprobablygreat for SEO.
 So, make sure it’s not just featured prominently, but that you prompt visitors to use it whenever they need help finding that perfect product.

 3. Aim for the Most User-Friendly Experience Possible

-With your customer in mind, focus onimproving your site’s user experience.
+But keeping your customers in mind, focus onimproving your website’s user experience.
 Doing so not only keeps customers happy but also helps you to rank higher in Google.

 One of the most obvious steps you should take it to focus on aresponsive design.
 This will ensure that your Shopify store looks great on every device, whether a shopper is using their desktop, laptop, tablet, or smartphone.

-On the other hand, if you purchased your theme from a source other than Shopify’s market or custom-built your own, then you absolutely must check to make sure it’s responsive or Google’s going to give you a cold shoulder.
+On the other hand, if you purchased your theme from a source other than Shopify’s market or custom-built your own, then you absolutely must check to make sure it’s responsive or Google is going to give you a cold shoulder in the SERPs (Search Engine Results Pages).

-Also, as I mentioned in the last section, Googleprobablyconsiders time-on-page as an indicator that a site is valuable, so you want to select a design that makes it easy for customers to navigate your site and read what’s on every page.
+Also, as I mentioned in the last section, Google probablyconsiders time-on-page as an indicator that a store is valuable, so you want to select a design that makes it easy for customers to navigate your store and read what’s on every page.
 Doing so means improved rankings, more repeat visitors, and increased conversions.

-4. Make Your Shopify Site as Fast as Possible
+4. Make Your Shopify Store as Fast as Possible

-You know from your own user experience that sites that load slowly or lag when you attempt to navigate are frustrating.
-In some cases, slow site speed is even a deal breaker.
+You know from your own experience shopping for a particular product that a store that loads slowly or lags when you attempt to navigate is frustrating.
+In some cases, slow website speed is even a deal breaker.
+If you’re like me, you’ve looked elsewhere for that product because a store’s load time made the search too frustrating to continue.

-Aside from customer satisfaction, one of the main advantages of a faster Shopify site is higher ranking in search engine results sinceGoogle prefers fast sites.
+Aside from customer satisfaction, one of the main advantages of a faster Shopify store is higher ranking in search engine results sinceGoogle prefers fast websites.

-So, how can Shopify help your SEO with site speed?
+So, how can Shopify help your SEO with website speed?

-Even though you are obligated to use Shopify’s servers and template, you still have access to some great tools and apps that will help your Shopify site load as quickly as possible:
+Even though you are obligated to use Shopify’s servers and template, you still have access to some great tools and apps that will help your Shopify store load as quickly as possible and win over Google:

-2. Minimize your use of any external scripts or custom code on your site.
+- Minimize your use of any external scripts or custom code on your store.

-4. Avoid using image sliders and try to keep the rest of your images to a minimum (and optimized)
+- Avoid using image sliders on your store and try to keep the rest of your images to a minimum (and optimized)

-5. Keep the number of web fonts you use on your Shopify site to a minimum.
-For fonts that load faster, check out thislist of web safe fonts.
+- Similarly, keep the number of web fonts you use on your Shopify store to a minimum, too.

 5. Do Thorough Keyword Research